 - To ensure that professional and clinical competencies are underpinned by values and practices that acknowledge and respect the goals, needs and strengths of service users, and their carers and families, in a mutual person-centered way.

 - To discuss as a group, action plans, topics of interest, any media coverage relating to service users/carers, and service development with the aim of sharing this information with trainees and the programme team.

 - To support and encourage creative ideas and innovative ways of working in partnership with Trainee Clinical Psychologists and the programme team.

 The People Panel consists of representatives currently from a number of different specialisms including Adult Mental Health, Intellectual Disability, Health Clinical Psychology, Older Adults and Children’s Services.
-The programme currently has ten members on their People Panel.
 Panel members have a term of office of three years, in keeping with the other committees on the programme.
 After this period a vacancy will arise so that a new member can join the panel.
 After serving their term of office on the People Panel, members can continue to engage with the programme in other ways (teaching, CBT workshops, research etc.) and are continued to be invited to any programme related function.
-People Panel members can leave the panel before the end of their term of office if they choose/need to.

 People Panel Involvement to date:

 Since its inception People Panel members have been actively involved with the following areas: